Chance the Rapper: 2012–2015: Acid Rap and The Social Experiment

 In January 2015, Bennett was listed number 7 on the "Forbes 30 Under 30" 2015 music list.
 In March 2015, Bennett released a short film called Mr. Happy, which was directed by Colin Tilley.
-Mr. Happy centers around the main character, named Victor, who is struggling from depression and was attempting to commit suicide.
-After many failed attempts to kill himself, he discovers Mr. Happy.
+Mr. Happy centers around the main character, named Victor, who is struggling from depression and was attempting to kill himself.
+After many suicide attempts, he discovers Mr. Happy.
 Along with boxer Mike Tyson, Bennett worked with Madonna to write and feature on the track "Iconic" released that same month.
 On April 30, 2015, Bennett gave a lecture at Harvard University's Hiphop Archive & Research Institute.
 Just before midnight on May 28, 2015, Surf was released for free on the American iTunes store as an iTunes Exclusive.
 The album received high acclaim from music critics, receiving an aggregate score of 86 on review site Metacritic, which indicates "universal acclaim", based on 17 reviews.
 In June 2015, Bennett performed at the Bonnaroo Music Festival in the super jam concert collection.
 He also made a guest performance with fellow rapper Kendrick Lamar, on stage with Earth, Wind & Fire.
 On July 19, 2015, Bennett and Lil B announced that they recorded a collaborative mixtape.
 The two rappers released it on August 5, titled Free (Based Freestyles Mixtape).

 On October 13, 2015, Bennett released a video for a new song, titled "Family Matters", on his website.
 The song, which shares the same name as his fall 2015 tour with D.R.A.M., Metro Boomin, Towkio (and Hiatus Kaiyote on select dates), is a rework of the Kanye West song "Family Business" from his 2004 album The College Dropout.
 A few days before this, a video surfaced online of Bennett performing a new song live, ending the song by saying the words "third mixtape", leading many to believe the wait might be coming to a close for his next release.
 On October 27, 2015, Bennett premiered a new song, titled "Angels" featuring Saba, on The Late Show with Stephen Colbert.
 On December 12, 2015, Bennett performed on Saturday Night Live, on a new song, titled "Somewhere in Paradise", which featured Jeremih and fellow Chicago artist R. Kelly.
 The song was later pulled from circulation in wake of the airing of the television documentary, Surviving R. Kelly in 2019, which exposed new allegations of sexual misconduct and sexual assault by Kelly.
-Bennett expressed his regret of working with Kelly, and apologised with a statement on Twitter.
+Bennett expressed his regret of working with Kelly, and apologized with a statement on Twitter.